ROSETTA STONE charge on bank statement: what it is and how to verify it

 Education / Language Learning

-Seeing ROSETTA STONE on your bank statement usually means a Rosetta Stone language-learning subscription, renewal, or direct purchase was billed to your card.
-Rosetta Stone is a long-running language education brand, and its official site promotes subscription access as well as a Lifetime product.
-In many cases the charge is legitimate, but the statement line can still look unfamiliar because banks shorten descriptors and the actual signup may have happened during a sale, trial period, or gift purchase weeks or months earlier.
+Seeing ROSETTA STONE on your bank statement usually means a Rosetta Stone language-learning purchase or subscription renewal was billed to your card.
+Rosetta Stone is a long-running education brand, so the charge is often legitimate, but the statement line can still look unfamiliar because banks shorten descriptors and the original signup may have happened months ago during a sale, trial, or gift purchase.
+Many cardholders remember buying access to a language course, not memorizing the merchant string that later lands on a statement.

 What a ROSETTA STONE charge usually means